Philosophy of teaching

 While purging files and fotos, I found this note from my high school art teacher, Ms. Hudson.
 She heavily influenced my teaching philosophy, as evidenced by her suggestions - Think and contemplate.
 Have a reason for everything.
 Be critical.

-My grandfather and one uncle were college professors.
-My grandfather received this telegrammed job offer:
+Below: My grandfather and one uncle were college professors.
+My grandfather received this telegrammed job offer for Assistant Professor in Electrical Engineering at the University of Wisconsin for $1,500 in 1905: